-When users enter data in a form and click a submit button, it's recommended to check immediately if the data is valid.
-If it is, the app can continue.
+When users enter data in a form and click a submit button, check if the data is valid.
+If the data seems valid, the app can continue.
 If not, you should tell the users which fields contain the errors and how to fix them.

-For example, if your users need to enter their emails in the field, and they enter their name instead — that information is not valid.
+For example, if your users need to enter their emails in the field, and they enter their name instead — that information isn't valid.
 You can use the built-in capabilities of the app to show the error message and ask the users to retry.

-The client-side validation improves the user experience, as it offers quick feedback about the validity of the input.
-However, you should always check the data that comes from the client side before you commit that data to the database.
+The client-side validation improves the user experience because it's quick feedback about information users enter in the form.
+However, you should always check the data that comes from the client side before you save that data to the database.

 Using accelerators to create initial validation flow